-The Council has appointed an Investigatory and Disciplinary Committee and a Disciplinary and Grievance Appeals Committee to deal with specified employment matters.
+The Council has appointed a Disciplinary and Grievance Committee and a Disciplinary and Grievance Appeals Committee to deal with specified employment matters.
 Further details of these Committees are set out in Part 2 Article 8 of this Constitution.

 STANDARDS AND RESOURCES COMMITTEE